 This years’ event will feature an exciting twist with the inclusion of 2 very special International Classic Grand Prix feature races being held on the Sunday.
 Established in 1999 by former French Grand Prix racer Eric Saul, the ICGP is a classic motorcycle championship featuring 250cc-350cc Grand Prix machines from 1970s-1980s era.
 Riders in this event include Bernard Fau, Ian Simpson, Guy Bertin and William Gougy.

 In addition to the race action there are track parades, trade stands, owners clubs, live music on both Friday and Saturday evenings as well as an exclusive ‘mini’ MAD Tour with Steve Parrish.

 Tickets for Saturday are £15, Sunday is £20 and Camping is £5.

 Honda factory British Superbike riders Jason O'Halloran & Jenny Tinmouth will be at Grantham Honda for their open day on Saturday.
 Bikes from the Peterborough Panthers Speedway team will be on display as well as unique bikes from the past including Mike Hailwood's 1966 Honda RC181 and Valentino Rossi's 1997 Aprilia MotoGP125 alongside the latest range of Honda bikes to try.

-There are plenty of other ride-outs and meets lined up for the weekend, many of which are advertised on the Bike Social What’s On section.
-You can search for your local events or add your own, all you need is a free profile.
+There are plenty of other ride-outs and meets lined up for the weekend, many of which are advertised on the Bike Social Events section.